lasso-js/lasso/README.md

 <hr>

 Lasso.js has a smart caching layer and is fast enough so that it can be used at runtime as part of your server application.
-The easiest way to use Lasso.js at runtime is to use the taglib and simply render the page template to the response output stream.
+The easiest way to use Lasso.js at runtime is to use the Marko taglib and simply render the page template to the response output stream.

 The first time the page renders, the page will be lassoed and cached and the output of the lasso will be used to produce the final page HTML.
 After the first page rendering, the only work that will be done by Lasso.js is a simple cache lookup.